 Green or unripe tomatoes are more acidic than ripe tomatoes.
 Your pet can still eat them, but you should be cautious with the size of the portions.
 How frequently you offer them to your parrot also plays a role.
 Offering these to your parrot should be the exception rather than the rule.

 Besides the acid levels in the tomato fruit, another danger is the tomato plant itself.
 Never allow your parrot to nibble on any part of a tomato plant other than the fruit.
 That includes the pedicel and sepal.
 These are the stick and leafy bits that make up the crown at the top of a tomato.

 The leaves and stems of tomato plants contain a toxic alkaloid called solanine.
 This is also found in many parts of the other plants in the nightshade family to which tomatoes belong.
 Other well-known nightshades are the potato, eggplant and bell pepper plants.

 Some symptoms of nightshade poisoning in birds include vomiting, diarrhea, labored breathing, paralysis or seizures.

-It is better to offer your bird tomato that has been cooked.
-Cooking neutralizes much of the acidity in a tomato.
-This makes it less likely to cause problems.
+It is better to offer your bird cooked tomato.
+Cooking neutralizes much of the acidity and makes it less likely to cause problems.
 Giving your parrot a small piece of cooked tomato is usually a much safer option.

-Another good option is to offer your parrot some safe-to-eat foods that have been cooked in sauce made from tomato.
+Another good option is to offer your parrot some safe-to-eat foods cooked in sauce containing tomato.
 For example, pasta cooked in a tomato-based sauce.
 Prepare the sauce without salt if possible.